uwuclxdy/clouder/bot_requirements.md

     - Pagination for results

 ### **User facing text**
-- **In Discord:** mostly lowercase (titles and abbreviations like OS: capitalized), use short versions of words (Information → Info) short and a little bit silly at times :3
+- **In Discord:** mostly lowercase (titles and abbreviations like OS: capitalized), always mention users instead of saying their username, use short versions of words (Information → Info) short and a little bit silly at times :3
 - **Web Dashboard:** Properly capitalized, still short and concise
 - **Code comments:** Very concise, no unnecessary words, comments only where logic is not obvious